 Arts and Crafts

-It really doesn’t take much to keep a little one happy when it comes to crafts.
-They don’t care so much about a finished product yet and are happy putting paint on the paper.
+It doesn’t take much to keep a little one happy when it comes to crafts.
+They don’t care so much about a finished product yet and are delighted putting paint on the paper.

 This is one of those areas where parents have a tendency to interfere with and care more about the final product than the child’s experience with the materials.